MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 ##### Regional spoke network subnetting

 You're responsible for allocating subnets in the regional virtual network.
 The subnets and the resources in them are ephemeral.
+The address space should be large enough to accommodate potential growth.

-After traffic reaches the virtual network, communication with PaaS services within the network, is locked down by using private endpoints, just like the [**baseline architecture with network controls**](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture#private-endpoints-for-paas-services).
-These endpoints are placed in a dedicated subnet, outside the AKS node pool subnet.
-The address space is large enough to accommodate all private endpoints necessary for the stamp.
+- **Private endpoints subnet** After traffic reaches the virtual network, communication with PaaS services within the network, is locked down by using private endpoints, just like the [**baseline architecture with network controls**](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture#private-endpoints-for-paas-services).
+These endpoints are placed in a dedicated subnet.
 Private IP addresses to the private endpoints are assigned from that subnet.

-The scalability requirements of the workload influence how much address space should be allocated for the subnets.
-They should be large enough to accommodate the AKS nodes and pods as they scale out.
+- **Cluster subnet** The scalability requirements of the workload influence how much address space should be allocated for the subnets.
+As AKS nodes and pods scale out, IP addresses are from this subnet.

 ##### Network segmentation

-Maintain proper network segmentation so that your workload's reliability isn't compromised by unauthorized access.
+Maintain proper segmentation so that your workload's reliability isn't compromised by unauthorized access.

 This architecture uses Network Security Groups (NSGs) to restrict traffic across subnets and the Connectivity subscription.
 NSGs use ServiceTags for the supported services.

 **Platform team**

-- Enforce NSGs through Azure Network Manager Policies.
+- Enforce the use of NSGs through Azure Network Manager Policies.

 - Be aware of the workload design.
 There isn't any direct traffic between the stamps.
 Also there aren't inter-region flows.
 If those paths are needed, traffic must flow through the Connectivity subscription.